HiKey specifications

 Who this is for

-Developers bringing up a fresh image, people validating a board after storage changes, and anyone who needs a quick reference while working on kernels, device trees, or userspace updates.
+It suits developers bringing up a fresh image, anyone validating a board after storage changes, and people who need a quick reference while working on kernels, device trees, or userspace updates.

 What you'll do